mehulagg/gitlab/doc/user/analytics/ci_cd_analytics.md

 Since GitLab is a tool for the entire DevOps life-cycle, information from different workflows is integrated and can be used to measure the success of the teams.

-The DevOps Research and Assesment ([DORA](https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling)) team have come up with four key metrics that have been widely adopted by the industry and can be used to measure and indicate the performance of spftware development teams.
+The DevOps Research and Assessment ([DORA](https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling)) team developed four key metrics that the industry has widely adopted.
+You can use these metrics as performance indicators for software development teams:

-These metrics are:

-- Deployment Frequency: How often an organization successfully releases to production
+- Deployment frequency: How often an organization successfully releases to production.

-- Lead Time for Changes: The amount of time it takes a for code to get committed to get into production
+- Lead time for changes: The amount of time it takes for code to reach production.

-- Change Failure Rate: The percentage of deployments causing a failure in production
+- Change failure rate: The percentage of deployments that cause a failure in production.

--Time to Restore Service: How long it takes an organization to recover from a failure in production
+- Time to restore service: How long it takes an organization to recover from a failure in production.

 GitLab plans to add support for all the DORA4 metrics on the project and the group level.
 The first metric of Deployment Frequency was added to the project level [CI/CD charts](ci_cd_analytics.md#deployment-frequency-charts) and [API]( ../../api/project_analytics.md).